-Mitacs Elevate is a two-year fellowship that supports the professional skills development of recent PhD graduates.
-With a suite of skills development workshops unique to Mitacs Elevate, fellows learn about communication, leadership & management and other critical business skills.
-These workshops complement fellows’ specialized expertise and ensure they are ready to lead large-scale research projects throughout their careers.
+Mitacs Elevate is a two-year training program for postdoctoral fellows, in which participants lead and undertake an industrially relevant research project.
+During this time, fellows receive experiential training in R&D directly through their industry-academic research collaboration and leadership training and business acumen through the program’s training curriculum.
+With a suite of skills development workshops and activities unique to Mitacs Elevate, fellows learn about communication, leadership & management and other critical business skills relevant to R&D management careers in academia and industry.
+These training opportunities complement fellows’ specialized expertise and ensure they are ready to lead large-scale research projects throughout their careers.

 During the fellowship, fellows apply these skills within a real-world industry environment as they work on a two-year research project with their partner organization and university faculty supervisor, typically spending half of the fellowship with each.
-Depending on the nature of the research, Mitacs may consider applications where fellows spend less than half of their time with the partner organization, to a minimum of 25% (e.g. the project requires specialized equipment that is only available at the university).
+Depending on the nature of the research, Mitacs may consider applications where fellows spend less than half of their time with the partner organization, with appropriate justification.

-In addition to their research project, fellows spend an average of two days per month participating in professional development activities.
-Throughout this time, they will also have multiple opportunities to connect with fellow PhD graduates in their cohort, as well as industry representatives, potential employers and workshop facilitators.
+In addition to their research project, fellows spend from one to two days per month participating in training activities.
+Throughout this time, fellows have multiple opportunities to connect with fellow PhD graduates in their cohort, as well as industry representatives, potential employers and workshop facilitators.

 Postdoctoral Fellows and Faculty:

 Postdoctoral fellows may apply for Mitacs Elevate fellowship if their date of graduation from a PhD program is no more than 5 years prior to the proposed start date of the research project.
 Fellows who have had a break in their career due to military service, illness, or family leave may be considered as exceptions and must be approved in advance of proposal submission.
-If you have any questions, please contact Mitacs at elevate(at)mitacs.ca.
+If this situation applies to you and/or you have any questions, please contact Mitacs at elevate(at)mitacs.ca.

-Fellows who have held a Mitacs-Accelerate award as a Masters or PhD student are eligible to apply, but must not have received a Mitacs-Accelerate award since graduating from their PhD program.
+Fellows who have held a Mitacs Accelerate award as a Masters, or PhD student are eligible to apply.
+Applicants may also apply if they have held no more than 3 internship units of Accelerate funding (1 year equivalent) support at the postdoctoral level.
 Postdoctoral fellows who have already held a Mitacs Elevate award are not eligible.

 Mitacs Elevate is open to Canadian citizens, permanent residents, and international applicants.
 The fellow must be based at a university located in the same province as the partner organization for the duration of the fellowship.
 Applicants in all disciplines are encouraged to apply; however, the majority of grants will be targeted towards the following provincial priority areas: